Parmin/training/mongomart/instructor/java/lab_3/README.md

 Lab 3 Solution
 ==============

+Please type in solution with the class instead of distributing source code.

 The majority of this exercise will be for students to set up a local three node replica set.
 The application changes will be minimal.

 Modify the connection string in MongoMart.java